emory-courses/cs571/materials/syllabus.md

   * Meaningful analysis (3 points)
 * Submit the presentation slides as well as the review report within a week from the assigned date.

+## Project Proposal

+* You are expected to
+  * Group a team of 2-3 people.
+  * Give a 15-mins presentation to propose your idea about the final project.
+  * Write a proposal containing details about your idea.
+* Your idea must
+  * Be within the scope of this course.
+  * Be plausible within this semester.
+  * Include at least workshop-acceptable novelty.
+* Everyone in the group will get the same grade.

+## Final Project

+* You are expected to
+  * Give a 15-mins presentation about your final project.
+  * Write a report illustrating details about your work.
+* Projects with
+  * Outstanding results will be submitted to conferences.
+  * Good results will be submitted to workshops.
+  * Promising results will be submitted to arXiv.
+* Everyone in the group will get the same grade.

 ## Extra Credits

 * Extra credits up to 10 points can be earned by successfully deploying qualified NLP tools to [ELIT](https://elit.cloud).